How to print labels with data entered at print time?

 4. In "Type", select "Field : 01".
 You can choose up to 10 different fields in one label.

 5. Click (or tap) on the "Preview" button in the WYSIWYG designer.
-You will see the field being displayed as "<F01>".
+You will see the field is displayed as "<F01>".
 Please see the tip below on how to specify an alias for a field.

 6. Click on the "Print" (or "Print Image") button.
 The app will display a Data-Entry-Form where you can enter the values for each label (or enter one value and used it for all labels).
 After entering the values for all labels, you can proceed to print your labels.